Small business ideas that actually work in 2026

 Focus groups and paid surveys let you earn money by sampling new products or answering questions about your buying habits.
 You might get to try new food for a restaurant or watch a TV show before it airs.

 Sign up with a few research companies to earn regular extra income.
-As long as you give constructive feedback, they'll likely recruit you again.
+As long as you give constructive feedback, they will likely recruit you again.

 Mystery shopping

 Mystery shopping pays you to visit stores and report on the customer experience.
-The demand for mystery shoppers varies by location, but it can be a fun way to earn extra money while learning how brands build great retail experiences.
+The demand for mystery shoppers varies by location.
+It can be a fun way to earn extra money while learning how brands build retail experiences.

 Mystery shopper earnings vary widely depending on the assignment and your location.